boydj/blog/content/kenwood-th-d74a-bluetooth/index.md

 8. Set DV/DR to Bluetooth, Menu->984.

 9. On your computer, make sure Bluetooth is turned on.
-CLick Add Bluetooth device, choose Bluetooth in the Add a device dialog.
+Click Add Bluetooth device, choose Bluetooth in the Add a device dialog.

 10. On your radio, enter Pairing Mode, Menu->934.